andremichalowski/React-Testing-TV-Show/README.md

 ```

 ## Task 3: Testing
-- [] Add additional information here for tasks/workflow
+- [x] Add additional information here for tasks/workflow
-- [] Render component
+- [x] Render component
 - [] Render component with props
+- [] Test asynchronous code by testing with mock
-- [] Test for asynchronous rendering with:
+- [] Test asynchronous code by testing with async and wait
   -

 ### Stretch goals